How a Blog Turned into Millennial Favourite Beauty Company Glossier

-Glossier is a mostly online beauty company which has received more than $80 million in venture capital to-date.
+Glossier is a mostly online beauty company which recently received $100 million in financing and is now valued at $1.2 billion.
 Instead of launching many products at once, similar to Kylie Cosmetics which started out with a small product line, Weiss launched with only four items: Soothing Face Mist, Perfecting Skin Tint, Balm Dotcom and Priming Moisturizer.

 One of the key features of Glossier’s business model is that it uses a peer to peer selling model which is reminiscent of how Mary Kay got its start in the cosmetics business but with a modern twist.
 Glossier decided to capitalize on brand ambassadors, customers that were already promoting its products online for free.
 It created a program where after becoming an official brand rep for Glossier, reps are given a code which they can share with friends and family.
 If a purchase is made using the code they receive a commission.
 Each rep gets their own page on Glossier’s website which also includes a video introduction featuring the rep as well as their favourite products.
 Glossier has approximately 500 reps and this model has proven to be very effective with peer referrals generating 70% of Glossier’s online sales.
 According to Glossier’s SVP of Marketing, Ali Weiss: “even when we started ITG [Into the Gloss] back in 2010, it was never about beauty products — it was always about learning about products through people.
 When we launched Glossier, we adopted the same philosophy.
 People want to learn about Glossier products through other people, their friends, the people they follow on Instagram or watch on YouTube ... not through an airbrushed ad or a brand-appointed spokesperson in a department store.
 Our customers are what make Glossier so unique”.